-Mitford Mundell, Chief Executive Officer (South Africa) (Ceased on 14 June 2022) Jacques Du Triou, Chief Operations Officer (South Africa) (Appointed on 1 October 2020) Phillip Rankin, Chief Financial Officer (Contractor) (Retired on 16 November 2021) Brent Hofman, Chief Financial Officer / Company Secretary (Appointed on 16 November 2021)
+Jacques Du Triou, Chief Operations Officer (South Africa) (Appointed on 1 October 2020)

+Brent Hofman, Chief Financial Officer / Company Secretary (Appointed on 16 November 2021)

-Remuneration policy
+REMUNERATION POLICY

 The Board of Directors sets the remuneration policy to ensure that it is appropriate and effective in attracting and retaining the best key management personnel ("KMP") to manage the Consolidated Entity, as well as create goal congruence between KMPs and shareholders.
 To that end, remuneration is structured to comprise a fixed cash salary component and superannuation, supplemented by incentive securities (performance rights and/or options) linked to share price performance or operational performance hurdles.